aris-mav/NMRInversions.jl/docs/src/tutorial.md

 # Performing an inversion

-Suppose we're working with data coming from a Spinsolve instrument.
+Suppose we're working with data coming from a Spinsolve instrument Then we can do the following:

-Then we can do the following:
+(you can find some example data in the files of this package, look at the github page for the example_data folder).

 ```julia
 using NMRInversions